 The round cut diamond is by far the most popular shape throughout the worldwide market today.
 In fact, it accounts for more than 70% of the total volume of diamonds sold!
 Due to its symmetrically balanced shape, the level of light performance displayed by modern round brilliant cuts surpasses any other cuts of diamonds.

-Among all the shapes, cushion cuts have the largest amount of variations in their cutting style and can be broadly classified as modern or antique based on its faceting structure.
+Among all the different types of shapes, cushion cuts have the largest amount of variations in their cutting style and can be broadly classified as modern or antique based on its faceting structure.
 Modern cushions tend to exhibit a “crushed ice” appearance while the antique styled cushions exhibit “broad fire” types of scintillation.

 Whichever look you prefer, do note that cushions are not made equally and cut quality can differ greatly from one stone to another.

 The emerald cut diamond was originally developed for – as the name suggests – emeralds.
 However, the cutting style was so successful with emeralds that it was soon picked up by diamond cutters.
 Thanks to appearances in well-known TV shows and engagement rings of celebrities like Kate Hudson, the emerald cut gained significant popularity in recent years.